bitovi/academy/src/react/9-controlled-vs-uncontrolled.md

 ReactDOM.render(<SearchBar />, document.getElementById('root'));
 ```

 @codepen react

 The `SearchBar` above is considered uncontrolled because we're not explicitly giving it a value.
-The value of the input is now entirely determined by the browser & the user, we as developers have no say.
+The value of the input is now entirely determined by the browser & the user.
+We as developers have no say.

 While this isn't necessarily a bad thing, it does make our lives as React developers more difficult.
 The reason being, at any given point in the lifecycle of this component, we don't know what the value of the input is.
 Assuming we'll want to use the value at some point, this becomes a problem.
 How do we access the input's value?